One-Shot Free-View Neural Talking-Head Synthesis for Video Conferencing: Experiments

 {\bf Datasets.} Our evaluation is based on VoxCeleb2~\cite{chung2018voxceleb2} and TalkingHead-1KH, a newly collected large-scale talking-head video dataset.
-It contains $180$K videos of higher quality and larger resolution than VoxCeleb2.
-Details are available in the appendix.
+It contains $180$K videos, which are often with higher quality and larger resolution than those in VoxCeleb2.
+Details are available in \supplementary{B.1}.